Already have labs? Get a free clinical review Upload now

 The primary mechanism that allows the body to handle large protein loads is the slowing of gastric emptying.
 When you consume a large meal, such as 100 grams of protein, the stomach releases nutrients into the small intestine more slowly.
 This is a useful “protein absorption myth” buster: the body does not rush digestion to the point of waste; it often prolongs the process.

-In the 2023 Cell Reports Medicine study protocol, the 100-gram dose led to a longer elevation in circulating amino acids than the 25-gram dose.
+As reported in the 2023 Cell Reports Medicine study protocol, the 100-gram dose led to a longer elevation in circulating amino acids than the 25-gram dose.
 In the study conditions, blood amino acid availability remained elevated for about 12 hours after 100 grams compared with a shorter elevation after 25 grams.[2]

 Micro-definition: Gastric emptying is the process by which food leaves the stomach and enters the small intestine for absorption.